Tensions flare over South China Sea at Asian summit

 The tensions illustrate the difficulty of forging a Southeast Asian consensus over how to deal with an increasingly assertive China.
 Southeast Asia had hoped avoid a repeat of an embarrassing breakdown of talks in July over competing claims in the mineral-rich waters, its biggest security challenge.

-Washington insists its "pivot" is not about containing China or a permanent return to military bases of the past, but it has increased its military presence in the Philippines and other areas near vital sea lanes in the South China Sea.
+Washington insists its "pivot" is not about containing China or a permanent return to military bases of the past, but it has increased its military presence in the Philippines and other areas near vital sea lanes and border disputes in the South China Sea that have raised tensions with China.

-(Additional reporting by Manuel Mogato, Stuart Grudgings and Prak Chan Thul; Editing by Raju Gopalakrishnan)
+(Additional reporting by Manuel Mogato, James Promfret and Prak Chan Thul; Editing by Raju Gopalakrishnan)